nathandyer98/pomodor-timer/README.md

-# A Pomodoro Timer Webb App
+# A Pomodoro Timer Web App

 It is built on Vite using the React JS framework paired with CSS.
 This webapp utilises the React 'useState' and 'useEffect' hook.